sinricpro/help-docs/pages/tutorials/switch/micropython/how-to-turn-on-and-off-a-relay-using-micropython.md

 ---
-title: How to turn on and off a relay using MicroPython and then control it via Alexa, Google Home or SmartThings.
+title: How to turn on and off a relay using MicroPython and ESP32
 layout: post
 ---

-In this section we’ll walk through setting up MicroPython in ESP32 and create a Sinric Pro **Switch** for **ESP32**
+In this section we’ll walk through setting up MicroPython in ESP32 and create a Sinric Pro **Switch** for **ESP32** and then control it via Alexa, Google Home or SmartThings.

 ### Prerequisites :